 If you can’t get the HOA or the community to agree to remove the restriction, you have one last option: file a petition in court.
 The court’s decision will override the community’s.
 However, you may want to consult with a real estate attorney before pursuing legal action.

 What If the Renter Violates the Deed Restrictions?

 You, as the landlord, must provide the renter with a copy of the HOAs rules and restrictions.
 But if a renter violates them?
 You could be held accountable.
 The homeowner (or landlord) is responsible for fines and penalties imposed due to their tenant’s actions.

 Some regulations allow the HOA to demand tenant eviction after multiple violations.
 So, if your tenant breaks multiple rules, don’t be surprised if the board directs you to evict them.

 The Bottom Line

 Check your governing documents to become familiar with the guidelines.
 If rentals are allowed, clearly communicate the restrictions with your tenants and protect your investment with a landlord insurance policy.
 Landlord insurance provides property damage and liability protection.
-It can cover fire, burglary, storm damage and other common risks a home might endure.
+It can cover fire, lightning, vandalism, and other common risks a home might endure.